featureform/featureform/docs/providers/spark.md

 ### Transformation Sources

 Using Spark as an Offline Store, you can [define new transformations](getting-started/transforming-data.md) via [SQL and DataFrames](https://spark.apache.org/docs/latest/sql-programming-guide.html).
-Using either these transformations or other preexisting tables in S3, a user can chain transformations and register columns in the resulting tables as new features and labels.
+Using either these transformations or preexisting tables in S3, a user can chain transformations and register columns in the resulting tables as new features and labels.

 ### Training Sets and Inference Store Materialization